synergistic-silobusters/flintandsteel/README.md

 The express server app uses [docstore](https://www.npmjs.com/package/docstore) to store users and ideas in JSON format.
 If this storage location gets messy, `gulp clean:db` can be used to clear up the datastore.

+## Contributing

+Before commiting code, make sure
+* you run `gulp jshint` to lint the code and solve any issues presented
+* change `package.json` and `bower.json` if a new module was installed using the `--save` command line switch, i.e. `[npm|bower] install --save {module_name}`

+**Note**: Do not push to the stable branch, commiting to the stable branch will result in code being lost.
+The stable branch is created for milestone releases.

 ## Useful links

 [Angular Docs](https://docs.angularjs.org/api)